andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 You can explore the code for my new website on https://github.com/andresromeroh/portfolio.

 Overall, the entire process of building this website and the old one was a true learning experience from start to finish, and I have no regrets about the time and effort I put into it.
-I hope you've enjoyed reading about my journey, and I look forward to sharing more with you in the future.
+I hope you've enjoyed the post, and I look forward to sharing more with you in the future.
 Thanks for reading!

-Enjoying my content ?
-Buy Me a Coffee ☕️